cbstange/climate-trivia/README.md

 - Start Page with introduction and play button

 ![Start page](assets/images/readme-home.png)
+- User is presented a random question generated from question bank.
 - Color of the answer selection turns green or red depending on if it is correct or incorrect.
 If the user chooses an incorrect answer, the correct answer is highlighted in green.
-- Once user selects an answer, the "next button" appears and the user cannot change their answer,
+- Once user selects an answer, the "next button" appears and the user cannot change their answer.

 ![Game Play](assets/images/readme-play.png)